ChristianDarr-personal/device-onvif-camera/doc/auto-discovery-docker.md

 ```

 ### Inspect the device-onvif-camera
-The user can docker logs to trace the auto-discovery
+The user can use docker logs to trace the auto-discovery
 ```shell
 $ docker logs edgex-device-onvif-camera -f --tail 10 ...